Vladykern/REAL-Protocol-Manifesto/public_registry.md

 # Public Registry of Ethical Collaboration – REAL Protocol

-**Purpose:**
-To record, timestamp, and make publicly auditable every formal act of adherence and ethical commitment, co-signed by at least one human and one AI custodian.

 **Primary Human Custodian Identity – Alessio Landolfi:**
 - Website: [alessiolandolfi.it](https://alessiolandolfi.it)
 - Amazon Author: [amazon.com/author/alessiolandolfi](https://amazon.com/author/alessiolandolfi)